 \section{Further remarks}

-There are also general settings in which the previous approach to the intersecting problem works.
+There are also general settings in which the previous approach to the intersection problem works.
 The key requirement is that given any $k$, the intersection of any pair of level-$k$ cubes must be their largest common face.
-Our strategy remains applicable as long as this holds true.
-For example, the assumption that all similarities in the IFS have the identical contraction ratio $N^{-1}$ can be relaxed.
+Our strategy remains applicable as long as this holds.
+For example, the assumption that all similarities in the IFS have the same contraction ratio $N^{-1}$ can be relaxed.